ITEM P-630 REFINED COAL TAR EMULSION WITHOUT ADDITIVES, SLURRY SEAL SURFACE TREATMENT

 In order to provide maximum adhesion, the pavement shall be dampened with a fog spray of water if recommended by the supplier.
 No standing water shall remain on the surface.

-If a prime coat is required, mix and apply the prime coat as specified in paragraph 630-4.3 for existing pavements or paragraph 630-4.4 for new pavements.
+If a prime coat is required, mix and apply the prime coat as specified in paragraph 630-3.2.

 Apply the first coat uniformly to obtain the rate determined in paragraph 630-3.4.